Russian firms risk funding crunch as investors fear sanctions

 With military tensions running high between Russia and Ukraine and a looming threat of tough Western economic sanctions, it is getting harder for companies to issue bonds or obtain loans - a situation that could eventually threaten some of them with default.

-Corporate bond sales from Russia have ground to a standstill, amounting to just $4.6 billion so far this year.
+Corporate bond sales from Russia have ground to a standstill, amounting to just $4.6 billion (2.7 billion pounds) so far this year.
 That is a fifth of year-ago levels and under 5 percent of what emerging market firms have raised, according to Thomson Reuters data.

 Worse still, it is a tiny proportion of the $150 billion or so of the hard currency debt due to be repaid by Russian companies in 2014